cinchrb/cinch/docs/logging.md

 default already) and the first logger (which is the default STDOUT logger) to `:info`.

+# Log filtering

+Sometimes it is undesirable to log a message unchanged.
+For example when identifying to the network, passwords might be sent in plain text.
+To prevent such information from appearing in logs, {Cinch::LogFilter log filters}
+can be employed.

+Log filters take a log message as input and return a new message.
+This allows removing/masking out passwords or other undesired information.
+Additionally, messages can be dropped entirely by returning nil.

+It is possible to use more than one filter, in which case they will be called in order, each acting on the previous filter's output.

+Filters can be installed by adding them to {Cinch::LoggerList#filters}.

+An example (and very simple) password filter might look like this:

+    class PasswordFilter
+      def initialize(bot)
+        @bot = bot
+      end

+      def filter(message, event)
+        message.gsub(@bot.config.password, "*" * @bot.config.password.size)
+      end
+    end

+This filter will replace the password in all log messages (except for exceptions).
+It could further discriminate by looking at `event` and only modify outgoing IRC messages.
+It could also use the {Cinch::Message} class to parse the message and only operate on the actual message component, not channel names and similar.
+How fancy your filtering needs to be depends on you.

 # Writing your own logger

 This section will follow soon.
 For now just look at the code of